• Log In

 Q: Is financial aid available?

-A: At this point in time, we do not have financial aid available however; many families pursue the Medicaid waiver through their county to help cover the costs.
+A: As a CTP, students may apply for financial aid through the FASFA.
+Many families also pursue funding through the Office of Vocational Rehabilitation (PA OVR) or the Medicaid waiver through their county to help cover the costs.
 Link to Centre County Website.

 Q: How many credits do students take each semester?